bowmanjd/terminaltalk/slides/slides.md

 ---

 <!--
+But modern terminals can also support graphics.
 Does your terminal support sixel?
-Some options:

-- WezTerm, Visual Studio Code
-- iTerm2
-- Windows Terminal Preview
-- xterm, konsole, foot, xfce-terminal, contour
+Some options: WezTerm, Visual Studio Code, iTerm2, Windows Terminal Preview, xterm, konsole, foot, xfce-terminal, contour.

 -->

 ---